jameswdelancey/cosmos/README.md

 # cosmos
-Minimal distributed configuration management in python
+Minimal distributed service binary/configuration management in python

 This is a python port of https://github.com/frameable/aviary.sh.
  - Windows and Linux supported